-Southern Elephant Seal on Buffels Bay Beach, Cape Point.
+Southern Elephant Seal on Buffels Bay Beach, Cape Point

-On the 7th Feb, Buffel tried to come ashore on the rocks at Sandy Bay, but returned to sea.
+On the 7th February 2020, Buffel tried to come ashore on the rocks at Sandy Bay, but returned to sea.
 On the 13th Feb he climbed out the water onto the slipway at Buffels Bay and quickly settled on the beach.

 Happy moulting Buffel, see you at Duiker Island in October 🙂